JPMorgan Chase & Co. Cuts Svenska Handelsbanken AB (publ) (OTCMKTS:SVNLY) Price Target to SEK 85

-Svenska Handelsbanken AB (publ) (OTCMKTS:SVNLY – Get Rating) had its price objective decreased by JPMorgan Chase & Co. from SEK 100 to SEK 85 in a note issued to investors on Monday, The Fly reports.
-The firm currently has an “underweight” rating on the stock.
+Svenska Handelsbanken AB (publ) (OTCMKTS:SVNLY – Get Rating) had its price target reduced by JPMorgan Chase & Co. from SEK 100 to SEK 85 in a research note released on Monday, The Fly reports.
+They currently have an underweight rating on the stock.

-Several other analysts have also issued reports on SVNLY.
-Barclays dropped their target price on Svenska Handelsbanken AB (publ) from SEK 118 to SEK 111 in a report on Wednesday, January 19th.
-Citigroup upgraded Svenska Handelsbanken AB (publ) to a “buy” rating and upped their target price for the stock from SEK 103 to SEK 110 in a report on Friday, November 26th.
-Finally, Credit Suisse Group lowered Svenska Handelsbanken AB (publ) from an “outperform” rating to a “neutral” rating in a report on Wednesday, December 15th.
-Three investment analysts have rated the stock with a sell rating, four have assigned a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $104.67.
+SVNLY has been the subject of a number of other research reports.
+Citigroup raised Svenska Handelsbanken AB (publ) to a buy rating and lifted their price target for the stock from SEK 103 to SEK 110 in a research report on Friday, November 26th.
+Barclays reduced their price objective on Svenska Handelsbanken AB (publ) from SEK 118 to SEK 111 in a research note on Wednesday, January 19th.
+Finally, Credit Suisse Group lowered Svenska Handelsbanken AB (publ) from an outperform rating to a neutral rating in a research note on Wednesday, December 15th.
+Three research analysts have rated the stock with a sell rating, four have issued a hold rating and six have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of Hold and a consensus price target of $104.67.

 Svenska Handelsbanken AB engages in the provision of financial and banking services.
 It operates through the following segments: Sweden, United Kingdom, Denmark, Finland, Norway, The Netherlands, Capital Markets, and Others.
 The Capital Markets segment refers to the investment bank, including securities trading, and investment advisory services.